Morgan Rogers: Senior

 On 11 November 2024, Rogers was called up to the England senior team for the first time for upcoming UEFA Nations League fixtures against Greece and the Republic of Ireland.
 The 22-year-old made his senior debut on 14 November as a second-half substitute in a 3–0 away victory against Greece.
+Rogers scored his first England goal in a 3–0 friendly win over Wales at Wembley on 9 October 2025.

-Rogers scored his first England goal in a 3-0 friendly win over Wales at Wembley on 9 October 2025.
+On 22 May 2026, Rogers was selected in the 26-man squad for the 2026 FIFA World Cup.

 Style of play

-Rogers is a versatile player who has primarily operated as a number 10 at Aston Villa but can also play as a winger, striker or attacking midfielder.
+Rogers is a versatile player who primarily operated as a number 10 at Aston Villa but can also play as a winger, striker or attacking midfielder.
 Tactically, he is known to take long distance shots and engage in an aggressive style of attacking play, driving at opponents and breaking defensive lines.
-He has received praise for his physical strength, powerful runs, tactical intelligence, dribbling and work ethic.
+He has received praise for his physical strength, powerful runs, tactical intelligence, ability to score from a distance, dribbling and work ethic.
 His strength on the ball and dangerous runs have drawn media comparisons to Jamal Musiala, Ronaldo and Wayne Rooney.
+Rogers himself has expressed admiration for Musiala, as well as Florian Wirtz and Villa teammate Jadon Sancho.

-Described throughout 2025 as one of the best young players in the Premier League, ESPN included Rogers in twelfth on their 2025 FC 100 list of the best attacking midfielders in the world, writing that Rogers "has it all -- youth, power, intensity, skills, hunger, energy, confidence".
-In their 2025 list of football's best attacking midfielders, Sports Illustrated described Rogers as an "anomaly" among attacking midfielders due to his physical strength, and in the same year GiveMeSport opined that his ball control was "one of, if not the best in the league".
+Described throughout 2025 as one of the best young players in the Premier League, media outlets began describing Rogers as one of the best attacking midfielders in the world during the 2025–26 season, with both FourFourTwo and Sports Illustrated ranking him eighth in his position.
+Sports Illustrated described Rogers as an "anomaly" among attacking midfielders due to his physical strength, while ESPN included Rogers in twelfth on their 2025 FC 100 list of the best attacking midfielders in the world, writing that Rogers "has it all – youth, power, intensity, skills, hunger, energy, confidence".
+In the same year GiveMeSport wrote that his ball control was "one of, if not the best in the league".
+Owing to Rogers' performances, some media sources opined that Rogers could start for England at the 2026 World Cup in the number 10 role, potentially keeping Jude Bellingham and Cole Palmer out of the starting eleven; Bellingham went on to be England's starting number 10 while Palmer was not selected in the squad.

-After scoring, Rogers will often celebrate with an "ice cold" celebration where he crosses his arms and rubs his shoulders, a move his former Manchester City teammate Cole Palmer later made famous.
+After scoring, Rogers will often celebrate with an "ice cold" celebration where he crosses his arms and rubs his shoulders, a move later popularised by Rogers' former Manchester City and current Chelsea teammate Cole Palmer; Palmer has attributed this move to Rogers, saying "My boy Morgz did one for Middlesbrough, so I told him I'd do it too if I scored."